bocoup/learn-ansible/exercises/variables-loops-and-filters/overview.md

 ## VARIABLES

 In Ansible, there are [several valid places] to specify variables.
-For this exercise we're going to focus on variables that are registered directly at the top of the playbook using the `vars:` parameter, like so:
+For this exercise we're going to focus on variables registered directly on tasks, and at the top of the playbook using the `vars:` parameter, like so:

 ```
 - hosts: all